 Milk kefir is an incredible probiotic, natural product.
 We always have kefir in our fridge and drink on a daily basis.
+If you are about to go on holidays and must find a way to keep your babies alive, fear not!
 The kefir grains are very easy going little animals (bacteria and yeast symbiotic colonies in reality), which can be preserved and stored in two different ways, depending on how many days you will be away from home.
-Maybe you will also like to have a backup of grains, in case an unexpected disaster happens.
-Whatever the reason you want to store/preserve them, there are 2 available options.
+It is also very reasonable to have a backup of grains, in case an unexpected disaster happens, which is not very uncommon in DIY / home made products.
+Whatever the reason you want to store/preserve them, here are the 2 options I highly recommend.